Finitude of physical measures for random maps: Feller continuity and quasi-compactness: proof of Theorem

 \end{enumerate} Moreover, if $P^n(x,A)$ is an $n$-th Markov transition probability associated to a Markov operator $P:L^1(m) \to L^1(m)$, then $P^n(x,A)$ is $m$-nonsingular for each $n\geq 1$. \end{prop}

 \begin{proof} Assume the condition (a), and show (b).
 According to Remark~\ref{rem1}, the condition (1) implies that $P^{2n_0}(x,A)$ is ultra Feller continuous.
-Moreover, since $P^{n}(x,A)$ is the convolution of $P$ and $P^{n-1}$ (see \eqref{eq:recurence}) we get from (2) that $P^n(x,\cdot)$ is $m$-nonsingular for all $n\geq n_0$ and $m$-almost every $x\in X$.
+Moreover, since $P^{n}(x,A)$ is the convolution of $P$ and $P^{n-1}$ (see~\eqref{eq:recurence}) we get from (2) that $P^n(x,\cdot)$ is $m$-nonsingular for all $n\geq n_0$ and $m$-almost every $x\in X$.
 In particular, $P^{2n_0}(x,\cdot)$ is $m$-nonsingular.
 In fact, the continuity with respect to the total variation distance implies that $P^{2n_0}(x,\cdot)$ is actually absolutely continuous with respect to $m$ for all $x\in X$.
 Indeed, take $A\in\mathscr{B}$ with $m(A)=0$, $x\in X$ and consider $x_n\to x$ with $x_n\in X$ such that $P^{2n_0}(x_n,A)=0$ for all $n\geq 1$.
 By the ultra Feller continuity of $P^{2n_0}(\cdot,A)$ we have that $P^{2n_0}(x_n,A)\to P^{2n_0}(x,A)$ as $n\to \infty$.
 Then $P^{2n_0}(x,A)=0$ as required.
 Consequently, we get (i) and (ii) for the positive integer~$2n_0$.

 Conversely, (i) and (ii) clearly imply (1) and (2).
 We now prove that (i) and (ii) are equivalent to $L^1(m)$-continuity of the Radon--Nikod\'{y}m derivative $p(x,\cdot)$ of $P^{n_0}(x,\cdot)$ with respect to $m$.
-But this follows immediately from the well-known fact that
+But this follows immediately from the well-known fact that\footnote{See the equation before Lemma 2 of~\cite{kusolitsch2010theorem}.}